Library image, photo by Alireza Attari on Unsplash

 The top ten list of options was created to explain how to reduce your carbon footprint with the accompanying graphic.

-CREDS Core Team promoted the findings and related BBC article through the CREDS website and Twitter and posts triggered a lot of discussion and have attracted more than 50,000 impressions and 4,700 engagements.
+CREDS Core Team promoted the findings and related BBC article through the CREDS website and Twitter.
+These posts triggered a lot of discussion and have attracted more than 50,000 impressions and 4,700 engagements.
 Diana’s Twitter post about the publication reached 22,600 impressions and 2,850 engagements.
 On the CREDS website, the blog post received 3, 337 page views with an average time on page of over 5 minutes (indicating users were reading the post in full).

 The impact of this work is already significant since the meta-review is strongly featured in the text and figures of a UNEP Emissions Gap 2020 report, Chapter 6 Bridging the gap – the role of equitable low-carbon lifestyles.
+The review also strongly influenced the framing of the IPCC Sixth Assessment Report (AR6) 2022, which included a synthesis section on demand-side mitigation options derived from the research and a dedicated figure in the full report (Figure 5.8).
+The article had been cited over 320 times by October 2023 (Google Scholar).

 Future plans

-Some of the outcomes were less desirable such as occasional harassment by email and Twitter from readers who thought that limiting population should have been more extensively covered in the systematic review.
-As a result of this and other incidences CREDS will be having a spotlight on Equality, Diversity and Inclusion (EDI) including dealing with online harassment to coincide with the national antibullying week in November.
+Some of the outcomes were less desirable, such as occasional harassment by email and Twitter from readers who thought that limiting population should have been more extensively covered in the systematic review.
+As a result of this and other incidences CREDS will be having a spotlight on Equality, Diversity and Inclusion (EDI), including dealing with online harassment to coincide with the national anti-bullying week in November.

 Sources of information